de4a-eu/toop-commons-ng/README.md

 * `EDMRequest` now has explicit builder classes depending on the request type: `EDMRequest.BuilderConcept` , `EDMRequest.BuilderDocumentsByDistribution` and `EDMRequest.BuilderDocumentByID`
 * `EDMResponse` now has explicit builder classes depending on the result layout: `EDMResponse.BuilderConcept`, `EDMResponse.BuilderDocument` and `EDMResponse.BuilderDocumentReference`
 * `EDMExceptionBuilder` was renamed to `EDMExceptionPojo` and now has a separate `builder()` method like the other Pojos
+* Schematron rules are now available in two different files and need to be executed subsequently

 2020-05-12: release of `v2.0.0-beta2`
 * Changed the main EDM classes for request, response and error response to `EDMRequest`, `EDMResponse` and `EDMErrorResponse`